ChrisKlug/web-dev-workshop/labs/lab17/lab17.md

 }
 ```

 This tells Kestrel to use HTTP2 by default.
-Its also means that you cannot have regular HTTP endpoints in this project, as a browser will default to HTTTP1.1.
+It also means that you cannot have regular HTTP endpoints in this project, as a browser will default to HTTP1.1.

 gPRC uses __proto__ files to define their services.
 A bit like __wsdl__ in the old ASP.NET Web Services days.
 And when you created the project, you got a service as part of the setup.
 Unfortunately, it defines a services called __Greeter__, which is not what you need.
 So, rename the __Protos/greet.proto__ file to __orders.proto__.

-Next, you need to make some changes in the proto-file itself.
+Next, you need to make some changes in the proto file itself.

 First of all, you want to change the `csharp_namespace` to __WebDevWorkshop.Services.Orders.gRPC__.